visgsn/temporalDetection_-EIGEN-/README.md

   Aditionally install the "MATLAB Engine", since it's needed by the evaluation scripts.
 Just follow the instructions on the link below: https://de.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html

+- Replace original RefineDet files with adapted ones from ".../temporalDetection_-EIGEN-/RefineDet_adaptions/":
+  Detailed instructions for each file can be found there, too (see README.md file).